faculty

 Dr. Scott’s areas of expertise encompass phenomenology, particularly the works of Husserl, Heidegger, and Levinas, as well as post-structuralist thought, with a principal interest in Deleuze and Foucault.
 His research traverses the intersections of epistemology and ontology, with a particular emphasis on Spinoza, and extends into the socio-political realms of race and postcolonial thought.
 He engages deeply with the American Black Radical Tradition, as articulated by Cedric Robinson, in a dialogue that spans literature, art, and philosophy—seeking to reformulate and critique post-structuralist heritage through the lens of Critical Theory.

-Dr. Scott is the author of two seminal works: "Gilbert Simondon's Psychic and Collective Individuation: A Critical Introduction and Guide" (2014, Edinburgh Press)—the first English-language monograph dedicated to this philosopher, and the edited volume "Understanding Foucault, Understanding Modernism" (2017, Bloomsbury).
+Dr. Scott is the author of two works: "Gilbert Simondon's Psychic and Collective Individuation: A Critical Introduction and Guide" (2014, Edinburgh Press)—the first English-language monograph dedicated to this philosopher, and the edited volume "Understanding Foucault, Understanding Modernism" (2017, Bloomsbury).

 Dr. Scott is currently a Fellow at the Hoffberger Institute for Ethical Engagement.